Updated: May 24th, 2018

 I had just spent a couple of days in Nettuno, Italy–Never heard of it?
 There’s a reason; it’s a dump.
 Fuggedaboutit–and was taking the train back to Rome, about an hour’s ride north.
 I traveled solo and carried one purse, one backpack, and one purple leopard print pillow with black fringe tassels.
 I was doe-eyed and smiling at strangers–THIS WOULD BE MY DOWNFALL.
 Curse you Southern charm!

 The trip was your average inter-Italy train ride.
 Uneventful.
 Sweaty.
 Full of people who absolutely refuse to make eye contact with one another.
 (Would it kill you?
 Really?
 It’s like commuting with robots.)
 Towards the end of the trip, between the early hour and the tedious landscape, I was bored.
 I went face-down on my purple pillow and closed my eyes.

 Your Honor, let the record state that I was awake the entire time.

 Bored with that, I sat up and reached for my backpack in the seat next to me… and IT WAS GONE.
 I can’t describe to you the sinking feeling of realizing something valuable of yours has been stolen.
 If you had a hot boyfriend in high school then you probably already know.
-You have to experience it personally to understand the soul-suck.
+You have to personally experience getting robbed abroad to understand the soul-suck.
 It churns your stomach and makes you ache for your stupidity.
-You want to barf, and cry, and slap the shit out of someone all at the same time.
-Mostly, you want to slap yourself.
+You want to barf, and cry, and slap the sh*t out of someone all at the same time.
+But mostly, you want to slap yourself.

-WHAT SHOULD I HAVE DONE TO PREVENT THIS?
+WHAT SHOULD I HAVE DONE TO PREVENT GETTING ROBBED ABROAD?